dcos/examples/sysdig-cloud/1.10/README.md

 ## Next Steps

-1. Open the `Services` dropdown menu on the left-hand panel of the DC/OS admin page, and click `Services`. `sysdig-agent` will now be listed.
+1. Open the `Services` dropdown menu on the left-hand panel of the DC/OS admin page, and click `Services`.
 Click `sysdig-agent` to review the list of running agents.
 ![CATALOG SYSDIG](img/sysdig-agent-services.png)
 2. Navigate to [https://app.sysdigcloud.com](https://app.sysdigcloud.com).
 The instances will now be listed on the `Explore` tab.